arimaulana/komentar/README.md

 #### Frontend Part
 - Cannot use this keyword (parent in the code) inside an event handler function. always got an empty object {} when calling straight from shadowRoot.getElementById('the-element-id').value.
 My current workaround is using calling from the document, but the cons is, I should define the custom element tag again.
 Hmm yea i know its not elegant, but works.
+- Just realized event listener removed after re-render element and in my case, i'm not re-adding event listener (this is my bad habit to use react like in vanilla js which is poorly knowledge about html and js). time to use the right way observedAttribute?

 ### Reference